cocos/cocos-docs/en/concepts/scene/skybox.md

 ![DiffuseMap](skybox/diffusemap.png)

-The contrast can be seen more clearly in the following GIF image:
+The contrast can be seen more clearly in the following GIF:

 ![Compare](skybox/compare.gif)

 > **Notes**:
 >
-> 1. When replacing the environment map in the **Envmap** property, the Creator will automatically calculate the corresponding ambient lighting information, as well as the diffuse lighting (only CubeMap in the form of image files is supported, not including manually created CubeMap).
+> 1. When replacing the environment map in the **Envmap** property, Creator will automatically calculate the corresponding ambient lighting information, as well as the diffuse lighting (only CubeMap in the form of image files is supported, not including manually created CubeMap).
 > 2. If the **UseIBL** property is checked, but **ApplyDiffuseMap** is not checked, the hemispheric light diffuse reflection will be used, and the effect is the same as if **UseIBL** is not checked.

 ## Toggling HDR/LDR mode